 School uniform is obviously worn at school, at school functions, and occasionally at non-school functions.
 After school, boarders are expected to change into casual clothing.
 Footwear must be worn in the dining room and outdoors.
-In addition to the College uniform, boarders need normal casual clothing for wearing around the College after school, and when trips are made outside the College.
-It is important to have a set of smart-casual clothes for semi-formal occasions.
-This would include a collared shirt with good pants for boys and an appropriate length dress for girls.
+In addition to the Academy uniform, boarders need normal casual clothing for wearing around the Academy after school, and when trips are made outside the Academy.
+It is important to have a set of smartcasual clothes for semi-formal occasions.

 Students will be provided with linen- that is, sheets, pillowslips, blankets or doonas.
 Boarders should bring their own pillow.
-Common sense will dictate what is required- however, if in doubt, check with boarding staff or the Head of Boarding.
+Common sense will dictate what is required- however, if in doubt, check with boarding staff or the Deputy Head of Campus - Boarding.

-With a co-educational boarding environment, it is important that both boys and girls dress modestly when in common areas or in view of others.
+It is important that girls dress modestly when in common areas or in view of others.
 This is as much about the respect of oneself as it is about maintaining community standards of living.
-Again, it would be unrealistic to define a set dress policy; however, boarders will be directed by boarding staff, and in particular the Head of Boarding, about what the accepted level of dress will be.
+Again, it would be unrealistic to define a set dress policy; however, boarders will be directed by boarding staff, and in particular the Deputy Head of Campus - Boarding, about what the accepted level of dress will be.